 Your value to your target employers is, of course, measured by various things.
-They include your qualifications, skills and areas of expertise you possess . . . that is, your hard skills.
+They include the qualifications, skills and areas of expertise you possess . . . that is, your hard skills.

 But the unique value you offer goes well beyond hard skills.

 Employers want to get a feel for what kind of person you are.
 They want to get some idea of your leadership style and how you get things done . . . what you’ll be like to work with.

-After all, if you’re job searching effectively, you’re networking purposefully and getting your resume in front of human eyeballs, not just Applicant Tracking Systems (ATS) that scan and dump your resume into a database.
+After all, if you’re job searching effectively, you’re networking purposefully and getting your resume in front of human eyeballs.

 And you’ve written robust, SEO-driven LinkedIn profile content that draws search engines to it, but also appeals to and attracts humans.